georgalis/pub/know/llm/6a77/cf23/README.md

   - [Vantage](./transmission-vantage-SKILL.md.html) --- viewpoint persistence,
     sentence contiguity, perspectival layering, unrequested justification, and attribution mode
-- [Melopoeia](./melopoeia/) --- the sonic channel of prose composed as an instrument.
-Vowel color, consonant grain, sentence rhythm, suspension, and sonic recurrence, configured from a roster of purposes, author voices, and passage figures.
-For prose whose effect depends on how it sounds, and for reading an existing composition to find what its sound is carrying.

 - [Model Ontology](./transmission_layer-ontology.md.html) ---
   fixes what a transmission instrument is; nothing here composes prose, it